 Glutamine is known as the immunity amino.
 If you are overly stressed from dieting or training, the immune system kicks in, releasing glutamine into the bloodstream.
 Having low levels of glutamine will inhibit muscle growth - that's why supplementing with glutamine is important.

-Creatine is associate with added power and the ability to produce more adenosine triphosphate (ATP) - the chemical fuel source for training and growth.
+new creatine Creatine is associate with added power and the ability to produce more adenosine triphosphate (ATP) - the chemical fuel source for training and growth.
 Supplementing with creatine allows bodybuilders to raise creatine levels in the muscle - therefore enhancing strength and ATP - without the unwanted fat that you'd be saddled with by getting all your creatine exclusively from food.

 Branched chain amino acids act as a handy fuel source when glycogen stores are low.
 Adding BCAA to your nutritional program will increase your nitrogen balance while preventing the dreaded catabolic state that derives from overtraining or overdieting.